excelwang/forkulator/README.md

-# forkulator
+# forkulator++

-Simulator for fork-join queueing systems.
+Simulator for purign and non-purging fork-join queueing systems.

 Fork-join queueing systems are models for several kinds of real-world systems, such as multi-path routing and parallelized computing architectures.
 The canonical model has a system with _k_ parallel servers and jobs arriving that are composed of _k_ tasks.
 Upon arrival the _k_ tasks are queued at the _k_ servers.
 A job can depart when each of its tasks has finished processing.